 "I tell yer, that's the first bath I've took in me life, and the last one too, thank yer kindly!"

-Most of the Dibbuns (babies) would also be this way if their caretakers let them, going to impressive lengths to avoid bathing.
+- Most of the Dibbuns (babies) would also be this way if their caretakers let them, going to impressive lengths to avoid bathing.

-His Georgian ancestor is so disgusting that the ancient Greeks simply mistook Pandora's Box for his trousers, which he has never changed.
+- His Georgian ancestor is so disgusting that the ancient Greeks simply mistook Pandora's Box for his trousers, which he has never changed.
 He admits that, "They can get a bit whiffy!"
 In Blackadder Back and Forth his underwear is responible for wiping out the dinosaurs.

-One episode of Blackadder II features an especially unclean named Mr. Ploppy, leading to this exchange:
+- One episode of Blackadder II features an especially unclean named Mr. Ploppy, leading to this exchange:

-Ploppy: My father, Daddy Ploppy, was known as Ploppy the Slopper.
-It was from him I inherited my many fascinating skin diseases.
-Blackadder: I think congratulations are in order.
-We live in an age where disease and deformity are common, but you, Ploppy, are the most disgusting individual I have ever met.
+Blackadder: Yes, well , you are to be congratulated, my friend.
+We live in an age where illness and deformity are commonplace and yet, Ploppy, are without a doubt the most repulsive individual I have ever met.
 I would shake your hand, but I fear it would come off.

-Glee: Apparently the guy who sits next to Kurt in English, although he doesn't look that filthy.
+- Glee: Apparently the guy who sits next to Kurt in English, although he doesn't look that filthy.